Learn more about what a skilled companion dog can do.

 - Have adequate vision to observe, intervene, and manage a dog’s behavior (generally equivalent to DMV license requirements)

 - Desire specific, physical tasks Canine Companions dogs are trained to perform to mitigate the recipient’s disability

 - Be willing to attend a two-week Team Training class at a Canine Companions training center

 - Be willing to participate in on-going Canine Companions training and graduate support program

-Canine Companions skilled companions and follow-up services are free of charge.
+Canine Companions skilled companion dogs and follow-up services are free of charge.

-The process to receive a Canine Companions assistance dog includes multiple steps.
-Click the button below to find out if an assistance dogs is right for you and start the process to receive more information.
+The process to receive a Canine Companions service dog includes multiple steps.
+Click the button below to find out if a service dog is right for you and start the process to receive more information.